10 Steps to Follow for an Awesome Mock Trial Direct Examination

-A: [in one sentence, victim explains any history he had with the defendant and how he was victimized] Yes, she actually used to be an instructor at my studio.
-Little did I know that instead of searching for bliss, she was searching for things to steal from the studio!
+A: [in one sentence, victim explains any history they had with the defendant and how he was victimized] Yes, she actually used to be an instructor at my studio.
+I had to let her go when I found out she had stolen from the studio.

 Witnesses Shouldn’t Script Their Answers.

 If someone were to ask you to introduce yourself, you’d be able to say your name, what school you go to, and maybe share a personal detail, like a hobby.
 You wouldn’t need a word-for-word script of what to say.
-Similarly, a witness should be able to explain to the court who the witness is without needing a script.
+Similarly, a witness should be able to explain to the court who they are without needing a script.

 Tips for Witnesses

-When it comes to introducing yourselves, don’t just take the sentences in the case packet and say them on the stand.
+When it comes to introducing yourselves, witnesses shouldn’t just take the sentences in the case packet and say them on the stand.
 Instead, step into your role as the witness give the information in your own words.
 If you can, find a personal detail or characteristic you can include in your direct examination responses.

 2. Outline Your Direct Examination

-After you have outlined the first 15 seconds of the examination, you should sit down together and outline what the witness needs to say to make the team’s case.
+After you have outlined the first 15 seconds of the examination, attorney-witness pairs should sit down together and outline what the witness needs to say to make the team’s case.
 Make a list of all the pieces of evidence this witness needs to provide.
 Also write down whether the witness needs to discuss any of the exhibits, and if so, which one(s)?

-Next, the attorney-witness pairs should figure out the order you’ll present the testimony on the list you made.
+Next, the attorney-witness pairs should figure out the order they’ll present the testimony on the list they made.

 Then, think about the questions that need to be asked to get the witness to say the things on your list.
 Attorneys should outline those questions quickly, taking no more than 20 minutes to do this.
 Set a timer if necessary.
 The outline won’t be perfect, and that’s OK.
 The idea is to get it done.

 3. Do Your First Run-Through

-In your first run-through, the attorney asks the witness the questions on your outline.
-Have a third team member listen and take notes for you, or use your cell phone to make a recording of your run-through.
+In your first run-through, the attorney asks the witness the questions on the outline.
+Have a third team member listen and take notes, or record the first run-through.